-United States Federal Tax Consequences
+U.S. Federal Tax Consequences

-We will receive an opinion from Hunton & Williams LLP that, although the matter is not free from doubt, each of the Class 2M-1, Class 2M-2A and Class 2M-2B Notes sold on the Closing Date to a person unrelated to Fannie Mae, including Notes sold by virtue of a sale of the related RCR Notes, will be characterized as indebtedness for U.S. federal income tax purposes.
+We will receive an opinion from Hunton & Williams LLP that, although the matter is not free from doubt, each of the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Notes sold on the Closing Date to a person unrelated to Fannie Mae, including Notes sold by virtue of a sale of the related RCR Notes, will be characterized as indebtedness for U.S. federal income tax purposes.
 Fannie Mae and each Holder of such a Note, by acceptance of such Note, will agree to treat such Note as indebtedness of Fannie Mae for all U.S. federal income tax purposes unless otherwise required by law.
 The arrangement under which the RCR Notes are created will be classified as a grantor trust for U.S. federal income tax purposes.
 The RCR Notes represent beneficial ownership interests in the applicable Exchangeable Notes for U.S. federal income tax purposes.

-The Class 2B Notes could be characterized as either derivatives or equity instruments, rather than debt, for U.S. federal income tax purposes.
-While the characterization is not entirely clear, Fannie Mae intends to take the position that each Class 2B Note will be treated as a notional principal contract for U.S. federal income tax purposes (other than for purposes of U.S. federal withholding tax).
+The Class 1B-1 Notes could be characterized as derivatives, guarantee contracts, debt instruments or equity instruments for U.S. federal income tax purposes.
+While the characterization is not entirely clear, Fannie Mae intends to take the position that each Class 1B-1 Note will be treated as a notional principal contract for U.S. federal income tax purposes (other than for purposes of U.S. federal withholding tax).

-Because the U.S. federal income tax characterization of the Class 2B Notes is uncertain, the characterization of payments on the Class 2B Notes for U.S. withholding tax purposes is also uncertain.
-As a result, to the extent that Fannie Mae makes payments to a non-U.S. holder with respect to a Class 2B Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each class coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 2B Note, other than in the situations described below.
+Because the U.S. federal income tax characterization of the Class 1B-1 Notes is uncertain, the characterization of payments on the Class 1B-1 Notes for U.S. withholding tax purposes is also uncertain.
+As a result, to the extent that Fannie Mae makes payments to a non-U.S. holder with respect to a Class 1B-1 Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each class coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 1B-1 Note, other than in the situations described below.
 Further, Fannie Mae expects that other withholding agents making such payments to a non-U.S. holder will also withhold on such payments.
 Fannie Mae will not gross up for such withheld amounts.

-If payments with respect to the Class 2B Notes are effectively connected with a non-U.S. person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment), these payments would not be subject to U.S. withholding tax, regardless of the characterization of the Class 2B Notes (but would be subject to U.S. federal income tax in the same manner as they would be if received by a U.S. person).
+If payments with respect to the Class 1B-1 Notes are effectively connected with a non-U.S. person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment), these payments would not be subject to U.S. withholding tax, regardless of the characterization of the Class 1B-1 Notes (but would be subject to U.S. federal income tax in the same manner as they would be if received by a U.S. person).
 In addition, if the non-U.S. person is entitled to the benefits of an income tax treaty with the United States, the non-U.S. person may provide a properly executed IRS Form W-8BEN, IRS Form W-8BEN-E or other documentation as may be prescribed by U.S. tax authorities to the withholding agent to reduce or eliminate such U.S. withholding tax.
-Non-U.S. persons should consult with their tax advisors regarding the possibility of obtaining a refund for any U.S. federal income tax withheld on payments on the Class 2B Notes.
+Non-U.S. persons should consult with their tax advisors regarding the possibility of obtaining a refund for any U.S. federal income tax withheld on payments on the Class 1B-1 Notes.
 Fannie Mae will not gross up for any withheld amounts.

-Potential investors that are not U.S. persons should consult with their tax advisors regarding the suitability of the Class 2B Notes for investment.
+Potential investors that are not U.S. persons should consult with their tax advisors regarding the suitability of the Class 1B-1 Notes for investment.